Could Ron DeSantis stop Trump’s arrest?

 “You’re better than this,’ he said.
 “That was a weasel approach and don’t throw that thing in about the porn star.
 Don’t need to hear it from you.
 Don’t need to hear it.”

-The former president for his part lashed out in a lewd homophobic post on his Truth Social platform.
+The former president for his part lashed out in response in a lewd homophobic post on his Truth Social platform.

 “Ron DeSanctimonious will probably find out about FALSE ACCUSATIONS & FAKE STORIES sometime in the future, as he gets older, wiser, and better known, when he’s unfairly and illegally attacked by a woman, even classmates that are ‘underage’ (or possibly a man!),” he said.
 “I’m sure he will want to fight these misfits just like I do!”

-But Mr DeSantis’s words that he won’t take action in any way shows how he likely has little authority to prevent Mr Trump’s extradition from the former president’s home in Palm Beach.
+But Mr DeSantis’s words that he won’t take action may be a reflection of how little authority he has to prevent Mr Trump’s extradition.

 For one, it’s unclear that there would be a need for extradition proceedings in the first place.
 Mr Trump’s lawyers have said that the ex-president would voluntarily surrender to the proper authorities if the grand jury votes to indict him over the hush money matter.